-International business topics from an accredited foreign institution at the upper division level (3 credits)

-Successful completion of an intermediate level World Language (or additional 300 level English course for international students) One additional course covering international topics from business, accounting, communications, political science, or history at the 300+ level with approval from the department Chair (3 credits)
+Students must have at least 9 credit hours from the following areas: International business topics from an accredited foreign institution at the upper division level (3 credits) Successful completion of an intermediate level World Language (or additional 300 level English course for international students) (3 credits) One additional course covering international topics from business, accounting, communications, political science, or history at the 300 or above level.
+Approval from the department Chair is required.
+(3 credits) Management:

-Management:

 BA 340 Human Resource Management and at least 6 credit hours from any of the following courses:

 BA 303 Labor/Management Relations

 BA 325 Fundamentals of Entrepreneurship

 BA 370 Project Management

+BA 395 or 495 Special Topics in Management

+BA 470 Organizational Leadership and Change Management

+Marketing: